New York State Route 129: Route description

 NY 129 begins at an intersection with NY 9A (South Riverside Avenue) in the village of Croton-on-Hudson, next to U.S. Route 9 (US 9).
 NY 129 proceeds northward from NY 9A along Maple Street, a two-lane commercial street through the village.
 At Van Cortlandt Park, NY 129 becomes residential, passing Croton-Harmon High School as it bends to the northeast.
 At the junction with Grand Street, NY 129 continues northeast on Grand Street, which is a two-lane residential street.
 The route continues northeast through the village, crossing an intersection with Quaker Bridge Road before becoming a wooded lane in the town of Cortlandt.
 In Cortlandt, NY 129 continues north as Grand Street, paralleling a local creek and entering Croton Dam Plaza.

 Running along the western edge of the plaza, NY 129 bends north at a view of the New Croton Dam, continuing its way north alongside the New Croton Reservoir.
 NY 129 soon changes names to Croton Dam Road, passing east of the Croton Harman School District headquarters.
 At an intersection with East Mount Airy Road, NY 129 runs eastward along the reservoir, changing names to Yorktown Road.
 On a short stint away from the reservoir, NY 129 intersects with Croton Road before crossing over the Hunters Brook Bridge, where it crosses into the historic community of Huntersville.
 Continuing northeast from Huntersville, NY 129, now known as Croton Lake Road, bends through the town of Yorktown.

-Through Yorktown, NY 129 is a two-lane residential street alongside the reservoir, soon making a gradual bend to the southeast into an intersection with County Route 131 (CR 131; Underhill Avenue), a former alignment of NY 131.
-At the junction with CR 131, NY 129 turns southward, soon winding its way southeast under the lanes of the Taconic State Parkway, and back alongside the New Croton Reservoir.
+Through Yorktown, NY 129 is a two-lane residential street alongside the reservoir, soon making a gradual bend to the southeast into an intersection with Underhill Avenue, a former alignment of NY 131.
+At the junction with Underhill Avenue, NY 129 turns southward, soon winding its way southeast under the lanes of the Taconic State Parkway, and back alongside the New Croton Reservoir.
 After crossing under the Taconic, the route then drops back down to the reservoir and passing a house reported to have been moved from Huntersville before it was flooded.
 Making several winds to the southeast, NY 129 connects to the Gate House Bridge, soon running eastward through Yorktown.
 NY 129 intersects with NY 118 (Saw Mill River Road).
 This intersection serves as the eastern terminus of NY 129, as NY 118 continues east along the reservoir.